aflaxman/dp_2020_census/methods.md

 random noise to numbers in each box according to the privacy budget at the level $\epsilon_i$.
-This noisy data is unsatisfactory because the noisy counts (i) are sometimes negative, (ii) do not satisfy the public properties, and (iii) are inconsistent with the synthetic data produced at the coarser level (e.g. the sum of the noisy counts in all the boxes corresponding to a census tracts within Cook county may not equal the number of people in Cook County reported in the synthetic data produced in the previous level.)
+This noisy data is unsatisfactory because the noisy counts (i) are sometimes negative, (ii) do not satisfy the invariants or inequalities, and (iii) are inconsistent with the synthetic data produced at the coarser level (e.g. the sum of the noisy counts in all the boxes corresponding to a census tract within Cook county may not equal the number of people in Cook County reported in the synthetic data produced in the previous level.)
 Step two solves an optimization problem which adjusts the counts in boxes so that they